newjersey/navigator.business.nj.gov/content/src/certifications/veteran-owned-business.md

 ### Eligibility Criteria

-VOB is a business that has its principal place of business in the State of New Jersey, and at least 51% of the business is owned and controlled by a veteran.
+* Has its principal place of business in the State of New Jersey
+* 51% of the business is owned and controlled by a veteran

 ### Application Needs